 Carpet beetle larvae, known as woolly bears, destroy wool carpet and other natural fibres.

-The Black Carpet Beetle, the Common Carpet Beetle, the Varied Carpet Beetle (shown), the Furniture Carpet Beetle and a close cousin, the Fur Beetle have all been introduced to New Zealand and are frequently found devouring the woolens and carpets of New Zealand homes.
+The Black Carpet Beetle, the Common Carpet Beetle, the Varied Carpet Beetle (shown), the Furniture Carpet Beetle and a close cousin, the Fur Beetle, have all been introduced to New Zealand and are frequently found devouring the woollens and carpets of New Zealand homes.

 Larvae are likely to be underneath the carpet where they chew through the fibres leaving the upper fibres to come loose.